JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 ## INTERFACES

-Note we were able to name the Rectangle's area method the same thing as the Circle's area method.
+Note we were able to name the Rectangle's area() method the same thing as the Circle's area() method.

 Go has a way of making these accidental similarities explicit through a type known as an Interface.

 Interfaces are named collections of method signatures or method sets.

-So lets make a Shape interface,
+So lets make a Shape interface that uses the area() method,

 ```go
 type Shape interface {